 About Chouette Torréfacteur Laboratoire

-If you directly translate the cafe’s name, it means Owl Roasting Research Institute (梟焙煎研究所).
-The name came from a memory in France that there were houses that used statues of cats and owls to decorate a building’s roof.
-Another reason for having an owl in the cafe’s name is because it is believed that owls bring happiness.
-Together with the beckoning cats at Gōtokuji that bring good luck, Takayama-san hopes his customers will be blessed after visiting his cafe.
+If you directly translate the café’s name, it means Owl Roasting Research Institute (梟焙煎研究所).
+The name came from Takayama-san’s memory of France, where houses used statues of cats and owls to decorate their roofs.
+Another reason for having an owl in the café’s name is that it is believed that owls bring happiness.
+Together with the beckoning cats at Gōtokuji, which are known to bring good luck, Takayama-san hopes his customers will be blessed after visiting his café.

 Furthermore, you can see the tram running on the Setagaya Line from the cafe’s window.
 If you are lucky, the Manekineko Tram might drive past during your coffee break!

-In addition to the quality of food and service, another reason to visit Chouette Torréfacteur Laboratoire is you will be contributing back to society.
-25% of the proceeds from coffee beans go to charities and support coffee farming.
+In addition to the quality of food and service, another reason to visit Chouette Torréfacteur Laboratoire is that you will be contributing back to society.
+At least 25% of the proceeds from the sale of coffee beans go to charities and to support coffee farming!

 The Coffee at Chouette Torréfacteur Laboratoire

-The expresso is slowly brewed from carefully roasted beans.
-Therefore, it is a cup of the essence of the coffee beans and has stronger bitterness, sweetness, and sourness.
-Instead of the usual expresso, the Drop Shot Tonic (ドロップショットトニック) mixed the espresso with tonic water.
-The drink combines the bitterness of espresso with the refreshing taste of tonic, making it taste like a cocktail.
+Expresso is slowly brewed from carefully roasted beans.
+Therefore, it is a cup of the essence of the coffee beans that possesses a stronger bitterness, sweetness, and sourness.
+Instead of the usual expresso, the Drop Shot Tonic (ドロップショットトニック) is a mixture of espresso with tonic water.
+The drink combines the bitterness of espresso with the refreshing taste of tonic, mimicking a cocktail!

 Customizing Your Coffee at Chouette Torréfacteur Laboratoire

-As a coffee roaster, the coffee experience at Chouette Torréfacteur Laboratoire is different from most cafes.
-The cafe’s coffee menu is simple.
-But you might be pleasantly surprised by the end result.
+As Chouette Torréfacteur Laboratoire is a coffee roaster, the coffee experience at Chouette Torréfacteur Laboratoire is different from most cafés.
+Although the café’s coffee menu is simple, you might be pleasantly surprised by the end result.

-Once you let the staff know you want a cup of coffee, they will confirm your preference with you, including milk and bean’s roasting level.
+Once you let the staff know you want to order a cup of coffee, they will confirm your preference, including milk and bean’s roasting level.
 If you are unsure what sort of coffee you might like, the experienced barrister will give you suggestions based on your answers.

 Most customers are highly satisfied with the coffee at Chouette Torréfacteur Laboratoire after the first sip.
 You might also be one of those people who would be surprised by how fruity a cup of coffee can be!